Using VA Benefits

 For steps on setting up or updating your KU direct deposit information in Enroll & Pay, visit Student Accounts & Receivables.

-If you are switching your VA benefits program while at KU, you will need to complete a second "New KU Request for Benefits" instead of a "Continued Request" and upload your new Certificate of Eligibility.
+If you are switching your VA benefits program, complete a "New KU Request for Benefits" instead of a "Continued Request" and upload your new Certificate of Eligibility.

-Yellow Ribbon is only available for Post-9/11 GI Bill users at the 100% rate per the VA.
+Yellow Ribbon is only available for Post-9/11 GI Bill users at the 100% benefit level per the VA.

 Need Assistance?